thompson2091/retropie-rom-updates/README.md

 # retropi-rom-updates
-Simple Python script that runs on RaspberryPi running Retropie to automatically update with new roms/games.
+Simple Python script that runs on RaspberryPi running Retropie to automatically downloads any missing and/or new game roms.